 Hairdresser’s Window represents three key characteristics that help it express life in turn of the century New York.
 For example, it is clear that we are viewing an instantaneous moment in time.
 We see a lively street scene in the foreground of the painting.
 People occupy various spaces in the canvas, with one woman turned to look at us even if for a moment, while another almost exits the canvas at the left, making her way down the sidewalk.
 In the window above, even the placement of the client’s hair and the arms of the barber feel as if they were captured at a unique moment in time.
 Everything feels very temporary and hurried, and as if it might change at any moment, which definitely speaks to the reality of living in New York.
 I also find it interesting that most of the figures’ faces are partially or completely obscured.
-The woman in the barber’s chair has her back turned to us, while five of the eight figures in the foreground gaze at the scene above, their heads covered by hats.
+The woman in the barber’s chair has her back turned to us, while six of the eight figures in the foreground gaze at the scene above, their heads covered by hats.
 This definitely reminds me of the anonymity one feels when traveling through New York, or really any big city—no one seems to have an identity, with everyone caught up in the hurry and bustle of the everyday.

 In early 20th century New York, businesses were clearly dominant, as big cities were now on the rise.
 Gone were the days of quaint life in one’s home country or native town—people were now moving to larger cities, even crossing oceans to do so, and hoping to make a more lucrative living in the world of big business.
 The composition of Hairdresser’s Window is inundated with advertisements for different goods and services, a choice that exemplifies the influence of consumerism in turn of the century New York.
 Furthermore, the hairdresser and her client are placed at the forefront of the canvas, while the onlookers watch from below as if they were viewing a movie or show.
 The strategic placement of these figures emphasizes the importance of business in this time—something that everyone wanted to partake in.